Skip to main content

 sourceArgsSource-specific arguments.

-typeProcessing type for xml (AUTO | SINGLE | BURST | UBL).
-Not used for ubl.
+typeProcessing type for XML templates (AUTO | SINGLE | BURST | UBL).
+Ignored on UBL templates.

 Source channels